 This is an application made under the Town and Country Planning Act 1990 for the display of 2 x pre entrance arrival signs to Castell Henllys along the A487 Trunk Road.
-The signs comprise 4 x composite aluminium panels to be affixed to 2 x woven hazel wattle panels suspended between 2 x timber posts located on the grass verges either side of the main access road leading to the Castell Henllys site.
+The signs comprise 2 x composite aluminium panels to be affixed to 2 x woven hazel wattle panels suspended between 2 x timber posts located on the grass verges between 210m and 280m distance from the main access road leading to the Castell Henllys site.